sapegin/sapegin.me/src/content/blog/what-to-learn-in-2017.md

   - writing
 ---

 With our fast-paced ecosystem we tend to spend our time trying the latest inventions and arguing about them on the internet.
-I’m not saying we shouldn’t do that, but probably we should slow down a bit and take a look at things that don’t change much: they could greatly improve quality and value of our work, and understanding of those new tools.
+I’m not saying we shouldn’t do that, but probably we should slow down a bit and look at things that don’t change much: they could greatly improve quality and value of our work, and understanding of those new tools.

 This post is a mix of my experience and my wishes for the New Year.
 I want to hear your suggestions as much as I want to share mine.